The Complex Commercial Litigation Law Review: France

 As parties must not only comply with the express provisions of their contract but also with all consequences that equity, customs or law may give them,53 judges may discover obligations that were not expressly incorporated in the contract, such as an obligation to ensure the security of the passengers in an agreement related to the provision of transportation services.54

 iv Hierarchy of evidence regarding contractual meaning

-Parties may insert a clause of priority organising the hierarchy within the contractual documents, so as to determine which texts shall prevail in case of contradiction.
-Otherwise, courts are bound only by the rules set out in Section III.iii and not by an obligation to follow a given hierarchy of evidence.
+Parties may insert a clause of priority organising the hierarchy within the contractual documents to determine which texts shall prevail in case of contradiction; otherwise, the courts are bound only by the rules set out in Section III.iii and not by an obligation to follow a given hierarchy of evidence.

 i Court litigation